jthro/COMP3821_PROJECT/proposalToDos.md

 ## Bibliography
 - ~~Where appropriate~~
-- Fix formatting, e.g. Last name, First Name + make alpha order
+- ~~Fix formatting, e.g. Last name, First Name + make alpha order~~

 ## Presentation
-- Figure labels for Gannt chart
+- ~~Figure labels for Gannt chart~~

 ### From Rubric
-- Appropriate use of section and sub-section heading structures.
-Figures and diagrams are labelled, formatting is consistent, references in text match reference list (and vice versa), pictures are clear and attributed, sections clearly labelled.
+- ~~Appropriate use of section and sub-section heading structures.
+Figures and diagrams are labelled, formatting is consistent, references in text match reference list (and vice versa), pictures are clear and attributed, sections clearly labelled.~~
-- Everything from above, and appropriate judgement in the placement data, tables or figures in the body of the work or the appendices.
+- ~~Everything from above, and appropriate judgement in the placement data, tables or figures in the body of the work or the appendices.
 Figures and diagrams are correctly and clearly labelled, text spacing aids readability, consistent formatting.
-Text is clear and concise.
+Text is clear and concise.~~

 # Based on General Project Rubric
-- Proposals should be roughly 2 to 3 pages in length
+- ~~Proposals should be roughly 2 to 3 pages in length~~
 - Include a self-contained statement of the proposed topic,
-- A brief survey of the topic (including any currently known results and conjectures left unresolved),
+- ~~A brief survey of the topic (including any currently known results and conjectures left unresolved)~~
-- A potential approach to the problem (or more),
+- ~~A potential approach to the problem (or more),~~
 - One or two ideas that might not work.
-- Where possible, include a discussion on any real-world applications.
+- ~~Where possible, include a discussion on any real-world applications.~~

 # Based On Gerald Feedback
 - ~~Define problem - define introduction and motiviation for use of markov chains for k coloring problem~~